 Saturday, May 23, 2020

-The National Capital Commission does not want "the masses" to have green space.
+The National Capital Commission does not want the masses to have green space.

 House of Commons Debates Ottawa February 13, 1987.

 Mr. Jean-Robert Gauthier (Chief Opposition Whip; Whip of the Liberal Party) Liberal.
+The park at Rideau Hall.

-that the closure of this attractive and tranquil park affects thousands of visitors from across the country who held Canada's uniquely accessible Rideau Hall as a symbol of the trust, openness and democracy of which Canadians are justly proud; and that area residents from the entire national capital region who have used and enjoyed the grounds of Rideau Hall, recognizing the security concerns that prompted the closure decision, cannot accept a blanket closure of the 120-acre park to public access."
+"Mr. Speaker, I have approximately six petitions from constituents and visitors to the national capital who wish to present a grievance...The closure of this attractive and tranquil park affects thousands of visitors from across the country.
+Area residents from across the national capital region have used and enjoyed the grounds of Rideau Hall.
+They cannot accept a blanket closure of the 120-acre park to public access."
 (Note: The park now encompasses 79 acres; what happened to the other 41 acres between the years 1987 and 2020?)

 When His Excellency the Right Hon.
 Ray Hnatyshyn became Governor General of Canada in 1990 he reopened the gates.